 - Pour spiritus into another jar to remove the zest, add syrup

-- Seal and store for two and a half months before serving
+- Seal and store for two to three months before serving.

 - If a sediment collects on the bottom, decant into another container or strain through a coffee filter.

 Some people like to also add the juice of the mandarins, but the finished product is not as clear, so I’ve skipped that step.